Injective stabilization of additive functors. I. Preliminaries: The small functor category and the colimit extension

 Proposition~\ref{P:4-term-tensor} seems to suggest that restricting additive functors to finitely presented modules may provide additional insights.
 In this section, we shall take a closer look at this phenomenon.

 In a slight change of notation, the full subcategory of right modules over $\Lambda$ determined by \texttt{finitely presented} modules will be denoted by $\mod(\Lambda)$.
 The category of all additive functors $F : \mod(\Lambda)\to \ab$ together with natural transformations between them will be denoted by $(\mod(\Lambda),\ab)$.
 This is an abelian category, a sequence of natural transformations being exact if and only if it is exact at each component.
 Gruson and Jensen establish in~\cite{GJ} that $(\mod(\Lambda),\ab)$ is a Grothendieck category; in particular, it has enough injectives.
-They also show that the injectives are precisely the functors of the form $\blank\otimes M$, where $M$ is a pure injective left module.
+They also show that the injectives are precisely the functors of the form $\blank\otimes M$, where $M$ runs through pure injective left modules.
 This yields

 \begin{proposition} Any additive functor $F:\mod(\Lambda)\to \ab$ commutes with filtered colimits and coproducts. \end{proposition}

 \begin{proof} Taking an injective copresentation

 of $F$, we have the desired result because the colimit is an exact functor and the tensor product functor commutes with filtered colimits and coproducts. \end{proof}